-28 Calculating the impact of RES in absolute figures (MW) facilitates the comparison of projects throughout Europe when considering the sole aspect of RES integration.
-Relative numbers (i.e. the contribution of a project compared to the objectives of the NREA) can easily be calculated ex-post for analysis at a national level.
+30 Calculating the impact of RES in absolute figures (MW) facilitates the comparison of projects throughout Europe when considering the sole aspect of RES integration.
+Relative numbers (i.e., the contribution of a project compared to the objectives of the NREA) can easily be calculated ex-post for analysis at a national level.

-B4: Methodology for Non-Direct Greenhouse 5.4 Emissions Benefit
+5.4 B4: Methodology for Non-Direct Greenhouse Emissions Benefit

-- > Definition: This indicator gives the change in non-direct greenhouse emissions due to a new project or investment. - > Relevance: In addition to the B2 indicator, other non-CO, emissions must also be considered as they also have an impact on climate change and cannot be neglected.
+- Definition: This indicator gives the change in non-direct greenhouse emissions due to a new project or investment. - Relevance: In addition to the B2 indicator, other non-CO2 emissions must be considered as well since they also have an impact on climate change and cannot be neglected.
 Pollution levels are increased via direct emissions, such as particulate matter and toxic elements, or via indirect methods that promote chemical reactions.

-- Model: Market simulations, Redispatch simulations; based on the non-CO2 emissions comparison with/ without the project. - Quantitative measure: this indicator is given in tons/year - Monetisation: this indicator will not be monetised none
+- Model: Market simulations, Redispatch simulations; based on the non-CO2 emissions comparison with/without the project. - Quantitative measure: this indicator is given in tons/year - · Monetisation: this indicator will not be monetised

-Following the Paris Climate Agreement, the goal of reducing greenhouse gases is focused on keeping the global temperature increase below two degrees Celsius relative to pre-industrial levels.
-The main focus in achieving this goal is the reduction in CO2 emissions, which is described as a benefit indicator in B2: Methodology for Additional Societal benefit due to CO2 variation.
+Following the Paris Climate Agreement, the goal of reducing the greenhouse gases is focused on keeping the global temperature increase below two degrees Celsius, relative to pre-industrial levels.
+The main focus in achieving this goal is the reduction in CO2 emissions, which is described as a benefit indicator in section 5.2 B2: Methodology for Additional Societal benefit due to CO2 variation.

-In addition, other non-CO2 emissions must be considered as they also have an impact on climate change and cannot be neglected.
-Pollution levels are increased via direct emissions, such as particulate matter and toxic elements, or via indirect methods that promote chemical reactions (e.g. cause acid rain).
-To properly consider the mitigation effects of transmission projects, specific efforts should also be taken for these non-CO2 emissions.
-This should at least include the main emission types of CO, NO2 (including NO that reacts to form NO2 within the atmosphere), SO2 and particulates (PM2.
-PM5 and PM10).
+In addition, other non- CO_2 emissions must be considered as they also have an impact on climate change and cannot be neglected.
+Pollution levels are increased via direct emissions, such as particulate matter and toxic elements, or via indirect methods that promote chemical reactions (e.g., cause acid rain).
+In order to properly take into account the mitigation effects of transmission projects, specific efforts should also be taken for these non- CO_2 emissions.
+This should at least include the main emission types of CO, NO_2 (including NO that reacts to form NO_2 within the atmosphere), SO_2 , and particulates (PM_2 , PM_5 , and PM{10}).

-The quantity of each emission type can be calculated as a post process based on the year-round power plant dispatch produced by the market (redispatch) simulations.
+The quantity of each emission type can be calculated as a post process based on the year-round power plant dispatch that is produced by the market (redispatch) simulations.
 This is achieved by multiplying a specific emission factor in [t/MWh] by the yearly generation in [MWh] of a single power plant.
-In principle this must be done for each power plant and each emission type as the emission mechanism is specific for each single thermal power plant.
+In principle this must be done for each power plant and each emission type, as the emission mechanism is specific for each single thermal power plant.
 As this is a very complex topic, for sake of simplicity, the emission model can be applied per technology type.
-It should be noted that, in general, these emission types can differ for different countries depending on the installed composition of power plants, e. g. more modern power plants will have a higher efficiency and, therefore, a lower emission factor, but old power plants can also install new technologies to reduce non-CO2 emissions (e.g. low NOx burners).
+It should be noted that, in general, these emission types can differ for different countries depending on the installed composition of power plants, e.g., more modern power plants will have a higher efficiency and, therefore, a lower emission factor, but old power plants can also install new technologies to reduce non-CO2 emissions (e.g., low NO_x burners).
 This needs to be considered when defining the fuel type specific emission factors.
 If this is not possible because of the lack of sufficient data availability, the reduction to one factor per emission type can also be accepted.